-According to Census Bureau estimates, millennials (people born 1980-mid mid-2000s), or Gen Y, now make up a quarter of the country’s population, and are now the largest generation in the U.S., outnumbering baby boomers.
-With this in mind, it’s encouraging to see the trend of millennials choosing cats more frequently as their pet of choice.
+According to Census Bureau estimates, millennials (people born 1980-mid-2000s), or Gen Y, now comprise a quarter of the country’s population, making them the largest generation in the U.S., outnumbering baby boomers.

 Why Millennials Are Choosing Cats

-This generation is concerned with their health and that of their pets, so they place a high value on products that are top quality.
+This generation is concerned with their health and that of their pets.
+They place a high value on products that are top quality.
 Millennials are more concerned with the sourcing and ingredients in pet food and supplies.
 They’ve often done their research to determine the best and safest products and are willing to pay more for them.

 Pet Retailer Changes To Attract Millennial Consumers

-Those of us that have been cat lovers for a long time have traditionally been frustrated at the lack of offerings for cats in pet supply stores.
-Many stores have often allocated very little space for cat products compared to dog products, but with the new millennial trend toward cats as pets, savvy pet retailers are making changes.
+Cat lovers have traditionally been frustrated at the lack of offerings for cats in pet supply stores.
+Many stores often allocate little space for cat products compared to dog products.
+With the new millennial trend toward cats as pets, savvy pet retailers are making changes.

-Pet supply retailers are embracing the millennial trend, increasing the size of their cat sections and adding more cutting-edge products that are more appealing to this well-informed market.
+Pet supply retailers are embracing the millennial trend.
+They’re increasing the size of their cat sections and adding more cutting-edge products that are more appealing to this well-informed market.
 This generation is looking for products that enhance the lives of their cats, not just perform a function.

-Stores are focusing on providing an interactive shopping experience so customers can see what the experience with products would be for their cat.
+Stores are focusing on providing an interactive shopping experience.
+Customers can see what the experience with products would be for their cat.
 Many retailers are now offering more education on cat health and nutrition.

 As more research is published identifying the value of cat guardianship, hopefully this connection between millennials and cats will continue to grow.
 Cats are great companions, and this trend can bring greater focus to the benefits of cat guardianship.